We all must answer one day to our God, the Creator of the universe and all that is in it!

 Lk 6:43-45 For there is no good tree which produces bad fruit, nor, on the other hand, a bad tree which produces good fruit.
 44 “For each tree is known by its own fruit.
 For men do not gather figs from thorns, nor do they pick grapes from a briar bush.
 45 “The good man out of the good treasure of his heart brings forth what is good; and the evil man out of the evil treasure brings forth what is evil; for his mouth speaks from that which fills his heart.

-A man can only do divinely good works that Holy Scripture speaks of when he is given a new heart by God, because good is a product of the Spirit of God living within the believer.
+And remember, a person can only do divinely good works when he is first given a new heart by God, because good is a product of the Spirit of God living within the believer.

 We are given the full picture of saving grace in Eph 2:8-10: For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9 not as a result of works, so that no one may boast.
 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.